Free mental health conference April 13th

 SIOUX FALLS, S.D.
-(KELO) –Several organizations from all over KELOLAND are working together to host a free conference all centered on mental health.
-In tonight’s your money matters, the investment organizations are making in the mental health of our community.
+(KELO) — Several organizations from all over KELOLAND are working together to host a free conference all centered on mental health.

 “Think 3D is really behind the idea of this conference to bring local experts together to really address mental health but really coming at it from different angles,” Trisha Dohn, the owner and founder of Well365 said.